 Welcome to my home, a council bedsit.
 Before we commence the pity party I should point out that it’s in a beautiful, quiet tree-lined street in one of London’s more swanky neighbourhoods.
 Not too bad a place for a middle-aged mental patient to end up.

-Parliament’s Work & Pensions Committee is undertaking an inquiry into assessments for two key benefits for disabled people: Personal Independence Payment (PIP) and Employment & Support Allowance (ESA).
-Though the submission deadline is now passed, you can read submissions made via the web forum as well as longer written submissions.
+Parliament’s Work & Pensions Committee undertook an inquiry into assessments for two key benefits for disabled people: Personal Independence Payment (PIP) and Employment & Support Allowance (ESA).
+You can read submissions made via the web forum and the government’s response to the inquiry.

-My benefit claims are centred around the fact that due to a variety of psychotic symptoms I spend 90% of my time in my room.
-My written submission is further down the page, but first here is a gallery of photos.
+My benefit claims are centred on the fact that due to a variety of psychotic symptoms I spend the vast majority of my time in my room.

 My submission to Parliament’s Work & Pensions Committee regarding PIP assessments